Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 - Weigh the gammon to calculate the boiling time.
 It will take 25 mins per 500g (1lb), plus 20 mins, so a 2kg (4lb) joint will take 2 hours.

 - Place the pan on the hob and bring the contents to the boil.
 Reduce the heat and cover the pan.
-Simmer the gammon for the calculated cooking time, and then remove pan from the heat.
+Simmer the gammon for the calculated cooking time, and then remove the pan from the heat.

-- Set the oven to 190°C/375°F/Gas Mark 5.
+- Set the oven to 190C (170C fan, Gas 5).

-Top tips for making maple roast gammon
+Top tips for making our maple glazed gammon

 What's the difference between gammon and ham?